Joe Gibbs Racing: NASCAR Craftsman Truck Series

 From 2010 through 2022, JGR drivers competed in the Truck Series through Kyle Busch Motorsports, owned by Cup Series driver Kyle Busch.
 KBM used JGR-built engines in competition.
 The partnership ended following the 2022 season when Busch left the organization.

+Truck No. 20 history

+In 2000 JGR made their debut in the Craftsman Truck Series, fielding of the No. 20 Chevrolet with Coy Gibbs and his brother J. D. sharing the driving duties.
+In 2001, he began racing a full-time schedule, posting two top-five finishes, and finishing tenth in points both in 2001 and 2002.